The Cyclades · Naxos

 €€

-A 1km up the Alyko-Kastraki road — farm-to-table Naxian, the day's plates changing with what's good, the meze and the goat in lemon the way in.
-The honest alternative to Axiotissa, right next door, usually with a bit more room at the table.
+A kilometre up the Alyko-Kastraki road: farm-to-table Naxian, the day's plates changing with what's good, the meze and the goat in lemon your way in.
+The honest alternative to Axiotissa right next door, usually with a bit more room at the table.

 Alyko / Kastrakinext to Axiotissa